licarpen/aws-developer/README.md

   * data is never decrypted by server
   * client leverages Envelope Encryption to encrypt before sending to server
   * data must be decrypted by a receiving client with access to key

+### Temporary Access Using MFA
+  * The GetSessionToken API returns a set of temporary credentials for an AWS account or IAM user.
+The credentials consist of an access key ID, a secret access key, and a security token.
+Typically, you use GetSessionToken if you want to use MFA to protect programmatic calls to specific AWS API operations like Amazon EC2 StopInstances.
+MFA-enabled IAM users would need to call GetSessionToken and submit an MFA code that is associated with their MFA device.
+  * Using the temporary security credentials that are returned from the call, IAM users can then make programmatic calls to API operations that require MFA authentication.
+If you do not supply a correct MFA code, then the API returns an access denied error.

   ### Key Management Service (KMS)
   * AWS manages keys for client